william-iclight/Cycles.Finance/README.md

 ### Disclaimers.

 **This project is in beta and may have defects.
-It‘s a Dapp, please be knowledgeable and participate voluntarily and at your own risk.**
+It‘s a Dapp, please be knowledgeable and participate voluntarily at your own risk.**

 ##  Overview